DelinQu/pj-probe/README.md

 ### Examples

-Default useage: pjprobr will list all the GPU of nodes in optimal partition.
+Default useage: pjprobe will list all the GPU of nodes in **optimal** partition.
 ```
 pjprobe
 ```